herloct/docker-phpcbf/README.md

 ## What is PHP_CodeSniffer and phpcbf?

-PHP_CodeSniffer is an essential development tool that ensures your code remains clean and consistent.
+PHP_CodeSniffer tokenizes PHP, JavaScript and CSS files and detects violations of a defined set of coding standards.

-`phpcbf` is a script to automatically correct coding standard violations.
+PHP_CodeSniffer's `phpcbf` is a script to automatically correct coding standard violations.

 > https://github.com/squizlabs/PHP_CodeSniffer